Take a look at two data migration tools – Mover and Sharegate – as you plan your move from Google to Office 365.

 - There is no data cap on how much you can migrate.

-- Mover automatically runs a failed migration instance three times to ensure the failure wasn’t due to timeout, and so on.
+- Migration Manager automatically runs a failed migration instance three times to ensure the failure wasn’t due to timeout, and so on.

 - It’s clientless.